1-626-673-7978 Tues-Sat 1-6pm

 What areas do you service?

 We are centrally located in Monrovia.
-Although we are able to travel up to 50 miles for Slumber Pawrties, we prefer to stay close to "home"...Monrovia, Arcadia, Sierra Madre, Duarte, Azusa.
-Any assignment outside of a five mile radius from Myrtle & Foothill, Monrovia, will incur an additional mileage charge.
+Although we are able to travel up to 10 miles for Slumber Pawrties, we prefer to stay close to "home"...Monrovia, Arcadia, Bradbury, and Duarte.
+Any assignment outside of a three mile radius from Myrtle & Foothill, Monrovia, will incur an additional mileage charge.

-Jen and the whippets travel around the US, so if you have a pet care need and think you might be along their route, call Jen 626-673-7978.
+Jen and the whippets are now located in Taos, New Mexico, so if you have a pet care need in Taos, reach out to Jen via text 626-673-7978.

 Is my personal information kept confidential?